top of page

 TODAY, I RECEIVED the second email from an impersonation scamster in three days.
 This one was from a Charley Burlock, who says she is an editor at Oprah's Book Club, raving about my new mystery novel, Riversong, wanting to include it in a special book club feature, and offering to give me a "roadmap" of the book club's plans.

-I discovered that Burlock is a real editor at Oprah Daily, but I'm sure this real editor didn't send this email which came to me from a gmail address.
-If I had wanted to see Oprah's "roadmap," I would no doubt be asked to forward money.
+I discovered there is a real editor named Charley Burlock at Oprah Daily, but I'm sure she didn't send me this email, which came to me from a gmail address.
+If I'd wanted to see Charley's "roadmap," I would no doubt be asked to forward money.

 The email I received three days ago was from a Michelle Nathan, claiming to be a marketing manager at Penguin Random House.
-Also a real person, I discovered, in her case working at Penguin in London.
-Her alias also reaching out from a gmail address.
-She gave Riversong another rave, with wording very similar to Burlock's, such as "blending emotional depth with page-turning suspense."
-And both signing off with "warm regards."
+I discovered that Nathan is also a real person, working at Penguin in London.
+Her alias also reached out from a gmail address.
+She gave Riversong another rave, with wording very similar to Burlock's "blending emotional depth with page-turning suspense."

 Nathan offered to give me an Amazon Visibility Audit.
 Now why would a Penguin marketing manager want to make my book a success on Amazon?

-When something sounds too good to be true, it almost always is.
+When something sounds too good to be true, it probably is!

 Comments